 I knew that the food was going to be….different….after watching Zach eat it, but I wasn’t sure what exactly to expect.
 Things started poorly when my very first meal exploded in the microwave.

 Looks appetizing, doesn’t it?
-It wasn’t as bad as it looks, but it definitely wasn’t the fluffy blueberry muffin I was hoping it would be.
+It wasn’t as bad as it looks, but it definitely wasn’t the fluffy blueberry muffin I was hoping it would be, but the next one will be better, and I did forgot to add my testosterone supplement.
+You can learn about testosterone here.

 Expectations for the Rest of the Week